LEARNAcademy/syllabus/React_in_Rails_Apartment_App/02-authorization-and-authentication/README.md

 # Single Page App Authentication

-This example takes a look at how we log users into an application.
 We start off with a discussion of a few concepts around authentication and authorization.
 It's important to make the distinction clearly.

 ## Start Here
 * [Authentication vs. Authorization](./01-authentication-vs-authorization.md) (independent reading)